polymorphic92/scripts/README.md

 # A Plethora of scripts.
-This repo is manily for archival purposes